machbase/machbase/content/en/neo/tutorials/mqtt-bridge-sqlite.md

 ## Query bridged DB

 Verify that the data has been stored in the destination database.
 The SQL editor in machbase-neo allows you to execute queries directly on the bridged database.
-Use the `-- env: bridge=destdb` comment to instruct machbase-neo to run the query on the bridged database instead of the machbase-neo database itself.
+Use the `-- env: bridge=destdb` comment to instruct machbase-neo to run the query on the bridged database instead of the machbase-neo itself.

 ```sql
 -- env: bridge=destdb